ryanmosz/crypto-trading-sim/memory-bank/activeContext.md

     - Up arrow at x=350 (100px spacing)
     - Down arrow at x=550 (100px spacing)
     - No more arrows overlapping with page text
+16. Fixed multiplayer username display:
+    - Added getUserProfile() method to fetch usernames from profiles table
+    - Updated RLS policy to allow public SELECT on profiles for usernames
+    - Fixed participant loading to manually merge usernames after fetching
+    - Usernames now display correctly for all multiplayer participants
+17. Fixed tutorial system:
+    - Prevented infinite loop by checking if tutorial is already active
+    - Added tab-specific tutorial triggers for Active and Past tabs
+    - Updated tutorial text from "drag sliders" to "+ and - buttons"
+    - Tutorial now shows on all required scenes
+18. Fixed dashboard loading after login:
+    - Profile data now fetched immediately after authentication
+    - Added session check on page load for auto-login
+    - No more need for page refresh after login
+19. Fixed tab content display overlap:
+    - Enhanced content clearing when switching tabs
+    - Added background overlays to prevent content bleed-through
+    - Properly destroy all groups and elements before showing new content

 ## Game Saving Issue
 - Test save works but real games don't save